jmount1992/jmount1992.github.io/_posts/2023-03-18-BuildingAStaticWebsite_Part1.md

 {% endtabs %}

 {:start="5"}
-5. In the code above we are referring to the object site.data.navigation.
+5. In the code above we are referring to the object `site.data.navigation`.
 Jekyll supports loading of data from various file types such as YAML, JSON, and CSV.
 These files must be located in the data directory.
 Create the `_data` directory and a file called `navigation.yml`.
 More information on Jekyll variables can be found [here](https://jekyllrb.com/docs/variables/).

 {% tabs step_5b %}
 {%tab step_5b Ubuntu %}